justinrgarrard/world-of-naevis.net/docs/character_creation/class/rogue.md

 [Rogues](../../more/classes/rogue) are the subtler counterpart to Fighters.
 Not quite as brawny, they make up for their lesser combat talents with a broader base of aptitudes.

-#### Roguecraft
-Even a modest rogue can boast six different skills and two areas of expertise.
-They are universally proficient in the [Cant](../../more/languages/cant) sign language as well as a small collection of hand tools for picking locks.

 #### Diverse Occupations
 While rogues are commonly associated with thieves, the class represents a wide variety of different vocations.
 Archaeologists, sherpas, courtiers, and many others may fall under the category as "versatile specialists".

+#### Roguecraft
+Even a modest rogue can boast six different skills and two areas of [Expertise](../../more/classes/rogue#expertise).
+They are universally proficient in the [Cant](../../more/languages/cant) sign language as well as a small collection of hand tools for picking locks.

+{: .note}
+> **Expertise**
+>
+> A rogue with expertise in Arcana can outclass a wizard with their mystic knowledge, while a rogue with expertise in Athletics can outrun a trained warrior.
+Consider making the most of these benefits by pairing Expertise with a high ability score in the corresponding skill.

 ### Starting Gear
 _Rogue's Pack (43 lb.)_ or 100 gp.